momentohq/public-dev-docs/docs/getting-started.md

 **Linux**

-Visit the web page for the latest [github release](https://github.com/momentohq/momento-cli/releases).
+Visit the web page for the latest [GitHub release](https://github.com/momentohq/momento-cli/releases).
 There, you will find `.deb` and `.rpm` files for both x86_64 and aarch64.

 `.deb` files have been tested on modern versions of Ubuntu and Debian.